Career Paths and Succession Planning

-There are probably people like Jim at your company that are engaged and motivated, but can’t see clear career paths for growth within the organization.
+There are probably employees like Jim at your company that are engaged and motivated, but can’t see clear career paths for growth within the organization.
 In Jim’s case, the next ‘rung of the ladder’ was occupied by someone not planning on leaving anytime soon.
-Because of this, Jim saw no opportunity for growth for the foreseeable future – so he left to find that opportunity elsewhere.
+Because of this, Jim saw no opportunity for career development in the foreseeable future – so he left to find that opportunity elsewhere.
 Jim went to work for a contractor of his former employer, which further serves as a constant reminder of what they lost.

-While the conversations above are critical, they are meaningless unless we take intentional action.
+While the conversations about career development opportunities are critical, they are meaningless unless we take intentional action.
 The core of any formal Succession Plan should include a roadmap for identifying development opportunities for employee and company needs.
-Your plan should also have an intentional approach for closing those gaps.
+Your succession plan should also have an intentional approach for closing those gaps.

 How SIGMA Can Help